azuredk/docker-on-azure-hol/exercise03/02-images/README.md

 `0b2616b0e5a8` (the Id we noted earlier) and we've specified a target for the image as well:

 ```
-ouruser/aspnet:v2
+aspnet:v2
 ```

 Now, lets list our images again using the `docker images` command.
 The list should now contain the image that was pulled and our updated version under "ouruser".

-You can run this image with the following command and verify that the added files are in fact there.
+You can run this image with the following command and verify that the added file is in fact there.

 ```
-$ docker run -t -i ouruser/aspnet:v2 /bin/bash
+$ docker run -t -i aspnet:v2 /bin/bash
+root@c1ffa2acca71:/# ls -l something.json
+-rw-r--r-- 1 root root 3 Apr 13 12:12 something.json
 ```

 ##Remove an image from the host